A guide to flea and worm treatment in dogs

-How often do pets need to be treated?
+How often do dogs need to be treated for fleas and worms?

 Flea treatment for dogs

 As one of the biggest health concerns for pet parents, fleas can cause problems for your dog if you aren’t using vet-approved preventative treatments.

 The most common signs of fleas in dogs are:

 Flea infestation can cause extreme itching in dogs, increasing the risk of tearing or damaging their skin.
 This excessive itching could cause bacterial infections which, in extreme circumstances, could pose a long-term threat to your dog’s health.